OberstKrueger/www-oberstkrueger-com/pages/gaming.md

 ---
 created: 2016-11-23T07:00:00Z
-title: Games List
+- title: Games List
-description: List of all games I am currently playing and have played in the past.
+- description: List of all games I am currently playing and have played in the past.
-updated: 2023-06-23T08:35:00Z
+updated: 2023-07-04T09:35:00Z
 ---

 ## Currently Playing

-- Diablo IV
+- New World
 - Street Fighter VI
 - World of Warcraft: Dragonflight